-In accordance with the terms of the 2018 Plan, our Board of Directors has authorized the Compensation Committee to administer the 2018 Plan.
-The Compensation Committee may delegate part of its authority and powers under the 2018 Plan, but only the Compensation Committee can make awards to participants who are subject to the reporting and other requirements of Section 16 of the Securities Exchange Act of 1934.
-In accordance with the provisions of the 2018 Plan, the Compensation Committee determines the terms of awards, including:
+In accordance with the terms of the 2019 Plan, our Board of Directors has authorized the Compensation Committee to administer the 2019 Plan.
+The Compensation Committee may delegate part of its authority and powers under the 2019 Plan, but only the Compensation Committee can make awards to participants who are subject to the reporting and other requirements of Section 16 of the Exchange Act.
+In accordance with the provisions of the 2019 Plan, the Compensation Committee determines the terms of awards, including:

-- which employees, directors and consultants will be granted awards: - the number of shares subject to each award: - the vesting provisions of each award: - the termination or cancellation provisions applicable to awards; - all other terms and conditions upon which each award may be granted in accordance with the 2018
+- · which employees, directors and consultants will be granted - awards;the number of shares subject to each - award; - the vesting provisions of each award; - the termination or cancellation provisions applicable to awards; - and - all other terms and conditions upon which each award may be granted in accordance with the 2019 Plan.

-In addition, the Compensation Committee may, in its discretion, amend any term or condition of an outstanding award provided (i) such term or condition as amended is permitted by the 2018 Plan, and (ii) any such amendment shall be made only with the consent of the participant to whom such award was made, if the amendment is adverse to the participant.
+In addition, the Compensation Committee may, in its discretion, amend any term or condition of an outstanding award provided (i) such term or condition as amended is permitted by the 2019 Plan, and (ii) any such amendment shall be made only with the consent of the participant to whom such award was made, if the amendment is adverse to the participant.